Guerrillero Heroico: Commodity

 T-shirts for sale at the Museo de la Revolución gift shop in Havana, Cuba.

-The Che image has been cited as an example of the merging of politics and marketing and the power that images hold over our society.
+The Che image has been cited as an example of the merging of politics and marketing and the power that images hold over society.
 Trisha Ziff, the curator of a 2004 touring exhibition on the iconography of Che has stated that "Che Guevara has become a brand.
 And the brand's logo is the image, which represents change.
 It has become the icon of the outside thinker, at whatever level, whether it is anti-war, pro-green or anti-globalisation.
 Its presence, everywhere from Belfast to Soweto, or from walls in Palestine to Parisian boutiques, makes it an image that is out of control.
 It has become a corporation, an empire, at this point."

-Alberto Korda's photograph has received wide distribution and modification, appearing on countless numbers of T-shirts, posters, consumer products, protest banners, personal tattoos, and in many other formats.
-It has morphed into an iconic countercultural symbol for a new generation of youth.
-The image is now worn on the chests of a diverse group of individuals, from those who truly support the ideals that Che Guevara lived for, to those expressing a more generalized anti-authoritarian stance.
+Alberto Korda's photograph has received wide distribution and modification, appearing on T-shirts, posters, consumer products, protest banners, personal tattoos, and in many other formats.
+It has become a countercultural symbol.
+The image is worn by a diverse group of individuals, from those who support the ideals of Che Guevara, to those expressing a more generalized anti-authoritarian stance.